chrisgscott/email-sequence-generator-api/project_roadmap.md

 - This roadmap is subject to change based on user feedback, business priorities, and available resources.
 - Regular reviews and updates to this roadmap are recommended to ensure it remains aligned with project goals.

+## Multi-Generator System and Management Interface

+### Backend Infrastructure
+- [ ] Design a standardized configuration format for generators
+- [ ] Implement dynamic routing for generator-specific webhooks
+- [ ] Develop a system to load and initialize generators at runtime
+- [ ] Extract generator-specific logic into separate modules
+- [ ] Create a shared interface for all generators

+### Generator Management Frontend
+- [ ] Design and implement a user interface for creating new generators
+  - [ ] Form for inputting generator configuration (name, description, prompt templates, etc.)
+  - [ ] Interface for setting up custom fields for the generator's webhook
+- [ ] Develop an interface for editing existing generators
+  - [ ] Allow updating of all generator settings
+  - [ ] Implement version control for generator configurations
+- [ ] Create a dashboard for monitoring generator performance
+  - [ ] Display usage statistics, error rates, and other relevant metrics
+- [ ] Implement a system for testing generators before deployment
+  - [ ] Allow for sample runs with test data
+  - [ ] Provide feedback on potential issues or improvements
+- [ ] Add functionality to enable/disable generators
+- [ ] Develop a simple interface for deleting generators (with appropriate safeguards)
+- [ ] Implement user roles and permissions for generator management

+### Migration and Maintenance
+- [ ] Create tools to help migrate existing standalone generators to the new system
+- [ ] Create a changelog system to track modifications to generators over time

+### Testing and Documentation
+- [ ] Develop comprehensive test suites for the multi-generator system
+- [ ] Create documentation for creating and managing generators
+- [ ] Update API documentation to reflect the multi-generator architecture